colinabarry/game480-obsidian/2. Kanban/Sprint 6 (Oct 2-8).md

 ## # Colin

 - [ ] Write more [[Quests]] for future #colin #missed
-- [ ] Implement basic villagers and dialogue. #austin #colin
+- [ ] Implement basic villagers and dialogue. #austin #colin #missed
-- [ ] Implement a quest system that serves as a foundation to find machine resources. #colin
+- [ ] Implement a quest system that serves as a foundation to find machine resources. #colin #missed
 - [ ] Complete Game Design Document #all